 The NDUCR is designed to add colour to your signal, and silky smooth colour that is.

-The NDUCR features 2 of our IP211 modules, each containing a 4-band Inductive Equaliser.
+The NDUCR features 2 channels of 4-band Inductive Equaliser.

 The NDUCR is available as a 3 unit 19-inch rackmount unit, and can be ordered directly from our webstore or from your favourite pro audio dealer.